-- Use daily observations to better understand the learning styles of the infants and toddlers you care for in order to meet their individual needs.
+- Use daily observations to better understand the learning styles of the infants and toddlers you care for to meet their individual needs.

-When families seek guidance on screen use, you can use the following suggestions from the American Academy of Pediatrics and other research-based information:
+Media is increasingly becoming another means through which children learn, sometimes replacing the traditional concept of play.
+When families seek guidance on screen use, you can use the following suggestions from the American Academy of Pediatrics:

 - Support families in establishing bedtime routines that do not involve media and technology use.
 Viewing electronic devices close to bedtime can affect the quality and amount of sleep, as well as the ease of falling asleep for children.

-- With the support of your trainer, coach or administrator, consider if and when there are appropriate ways to use technology with toddlers.
-This twelve-point checklist from the Fred Rogers Center can help you assess the best uses of interactive media in your program, see the Checklist for Identifying Exemplary Uses of Technology and Interactive Media for Early Learning at http://fredrogers143.wpengine.com/wp-content/uploads/2015/07/Checklist-for-Identifying-Exemplary-Uses.pdf.
+- With the support of your trainer, coach, or administrator, consider if there are appropriate ways to use technology with toddlers.
+This twelve-point checklist from the Fred Rogers Center can help you assess the best uses of interactive media in your program.
+See the Checklist for Identifying Exemplary Uses of Technology and Interactive Media for Early Learning at http://fredrogers143.wpengine.com/wp-content/uploads/2015/07/Checklist-for-Identifying-Exemplary-Uses.pdf.

 How do you get to know and use information about the cultures, temperaments, and learning styles of infants and toddlers in your care?
 Why is it important to do that?
-Download, print, and complete the Culture, Temperament, and Learning Styles Reflective Exercise.
-Then share your responses with your supervisor, trainer, or coach.
+Reflect on these questions by completing the Culture, Temperament and Learning Styles Reflective Exercise.
+Then, share your responses with your administrator, trainer, or coach.

 Center on the Social and Emotional Foundations for Early Learning (2010).
-Understanding Temperament in Infants and Toddlers.
-Accessed from: http://csefel.vanderbilt.edu/briefs/wwb_23.pdf
+Understanding Temperament in Infants and Toddlers. http://csefel.vanderbilt.edu/briefs/wwb_23.pdf

 Schmidt, M. E., Pempek, T. A., Kirkorian, H. L., Lund, A. F. and Anderson, D. R. (2008).
 The Effects of Background Television on the Toy Play Behavior of Very Young Children.
 Child Development, 79(4).